ghbrown/ghbrown.github.io/content/topics/research.md

 ## Personal Research Projects

-Write ups of my thoughts and efforts on various problems both inside and outside my research field (and of varying degrees of originality and complexity) can be found among {{< glink dest="/tags" text="my posts" int="y" color="y" >}}.
+Write ups of my thoughts and efforts on various problems both inside and outside my research field (and of varying degrees of originality and complexity) can be found among [my posts](/tags).

 You might be interested in